cxuchengxin/xuchengxin.github.io/_pages/publications.md

   You can also find my articles on <u><a href="{{author.googlescholar}}">my Google Scholar profile</a>.</u>
 {% endif %}
 ## Journal Articles
+* Everything hacked?
+What is the Evidential Value of the Experimental Public Administration Literature?
+With Dominik Vogel. _Journal of Behavioral Public Administration_.
+2021. <a href="https://doi.org/10.30636/jbpa.42.239" target="_blank"><u>[Post-print: Open Access]</u></a>

 * Does Mislabeling COVID-19 Elicit the Perception of Threat and Reduce Blame?
 With Yixin Liu. _Journal of Behavioral Public Administration_.
 2021. <a href="https://doi.org/10.30636/jbpa.42.225" target="_blank"><u>[Post-print: Open Access]</u></a> <a href="https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/CDUROD" target="_blank"><u>[Replication Materials]</u></a>